I want to spend

 This might seem confusing— the good news is that knowing this stuff is not required to send or receive bitcoin.

-Bitcoin Core transaction fees are calculated using a variety of factors.
+Bitcoin transaction fees are calculated using a variety of factors.
 Many wallets allow users to manually set transaction fees.
 Any portion of a transaction that isn’t owed to the recipient or returned as 'change' is included as a fee.
 Fees go to miners and can be used to increase speed on confirmation by incentivizing miners to prioritize your transaction(s).